Fannon/mobo-documentation/Modeling/manual.md

 smw_prefix:
     header: 1
     wikitext: Some prefix-description for the location
-smw_postfix:
+smw_postfix: |
-    wikitext: Some postfix-description for the location
+    Some postfix-description for the location
 ```

 #### JSON-Notation: